PanosFirmpas/bamToBigWig/README.md

 This script uses pysam to read the input bam file, filters and shifts the reads, and then computes the signal with single base resolution and directly outputs a wiggle file to a wigToBigWig process that runs in the background.

-It should work with all python versions.
+It should run significantly faster than indirect approaches since it is parallelizeable while skipping any intermediate conversions between file types.

 ## Installation
 First of all, try this:
 ```sh